daler/pybedtools/docs/source/tutorial.rst

 Create a :class:`bedtool`
 -------------------------
+First, follow the :ref:`installation` instructions if you haven't already done so to install both BEDTools_ and :mod:`pybedtools`.

-First, import the :mod:`pybedtools` module:
+Then import the :mod:`pybedtools` module:

 .. doctest::